 Not included: Lunch, dinner (we will stop at a restaurant / diner, and cafés)

-Bring with you: Warm waterproof clothes, sturdy shoes, gloves (a raincoat could be handy if you want to walk behind the waterfall).
-You need real hiking shoes for the glacier hike, that have a thick sole and cover your ankle.
+Bring with you: Warm waterproof clothes, sturdy boots, gloves (a raincoat could be handy if you want to walk behind the waterfall).
+You need real hiking boots for the glacier hike, that have a thick sole and cover your ankle.
 We provide the ice crampons, and they cannot be attached to normal shoes.

 We depart from Reykjavik for a day packed with activity and beautiful sites.
 So gear yourself up in warm clothes and good shoes - and don't forget your camera!